Luke-Poeppel/decitala/docsrc/index.rst

 Basic Usage
 ====================================
 The ``decitala`` package includes a number of rhythmic fragments in the ``corpora`` directory.
+We can access the data for these fragments using classes from the ``decitala.fragment`` module.
+Fragment classes like `fragment.Decitala``, ``fragment.GreekFoot``, and  ``fragment.ProsodicFragment``
-Currently, two fragment types are supported: ``fragment.Decitala`` and ``fragment.GreekFoot``.
-More possibilities will become available in the future.
+are supported.
+More fragment types will become available in the future.
+(Note: rhythmic corpora would be gladly accepted as contributions.)
 These objects are normally instantiated with a name (as provided).
 We can also create custom fragments with the ``fragment.GeneralFragment`` class.

    >>> from decitala.fragment import Decitala, GreekFoot, GeneralFragment
    >>> ragavardhana = Decitala("Ragavardhana")